 - Homeschool program fee covers admission for the entire day; please feel welcome to explore the rest of the Aquarium on your own following the program.

-- Each program has a maximum of 10 people, and is offered twice per month.
+- Each program is offered twice per month and has a maximum of 10 students.

-- Adults are expected to stay for the program, and are encouraged to participate with their student(s).
+- Adults are encouraged to stay for the program and participate with their student(s).

 If you’re a family interested in virtual programs, look here.